Hendrix-CS/csci235/index.md

       * When you send the message to spend the token, specify a new deadline for that project that you plan to meet.
-  * Submit a revised version of a project in the event the submission is not of sufficient quality to receive a passing grade.
+  * Submit a revised version of a project in the event the submission is not of sufficient quality to receive a grade of Complete.
 * Scheduling and attending an [office hours meeting](https://drferrer.youcanbook.me) with Dr. Ferrer earns one additional token.
 * **Note**: All late submissions/revisions must be received before 5 pm on Tuesday,